-- Currently, Pfizer and Moderna vaccines are approved under Emergency Use Authorization (EUA) in the USA.
-The Johnson & Johnson/Janssen vaccine is currently under evaluation, and another new vaccine (AstraZeneca) may undergo evaluation in the next couple of months.
-Vaccines are available to the public generally 1-2 months after review and approval. - The CDC has issued the following new guidelines: - Vaccinated persons exposed to someone with suspected or confirmed COVID-19 are not required to quarantine if they meet all of the following: - Are fully vaccinated (over 2 weeks after the 2nd dose in a 2-dose series, or ≥2 weeks after one dose of a single-dose vaccine) - Are within 3 months following receipt of the last dose in the series - Have been without symptoms since the COVID-19 exposure - All persons should continue mask wearing and physical distance, even after vaccination.
-COVID-19 positive persons should isolate themselves for 10 days, even from vaccinated persons. - Reports of new variants (strains) of COVID-19 with increased contagiousness continue in many countries, including the USA.
+- Currently, Pfizer, Moderna, and Johnson & Johnson/Janssen vaccines are approved under Emergency Use Authorization (EUA) in the USA.
+The AstraZeneca vaccine may undergo evaluation in the next couple of months.
+Vaccines are available to the public generally 1-2 months after review and approval. - The CDC has issued the following new guidelines: - Vaccinated persons exposed to someone with suspected or confirmed COVID-19 are not required to quarantine if they meet all of the following: - Are fully vaccinated (over 2 weeks after the 2nd dose in a 2-dose series, or ≥2 weeks after one dose of a single-dose vaccine) - Have been without symptoms since the COVID-19 exposure - All persons should continue mask wearing and physical distance, even after vaccination.
+COVID-19 positive persons should isolate themselves for 10 days, even from vaccinated persons. - Reports of new variants (strains) of COVID-19 that spread more quickly than other variants are reported in Arizona.